What is the economic impact of forestry in Texas?

 What is woody biomass?

 East Texas has substantial amounts of biomass in the form of logging and mill residues.
-A total of 2.6 million tons of logging residue were generated in 2009: 66 percent were softwood and 34 percent were hardwood.
-There were a total of 5.6 million tons of mill residue produced in East Texas in 2009: 83 percent were softwood and 17 percent were hardwood.
-Chips accounted for 52 percent of the total mill residue, followed by bark at 30 percent.
-Sawdust and shavings accounted for 13 percent and 5 percent, respectively, of the total mill residue produced.
+A total of 2.7 million tons of logging residue were generated in 2013: 66 percent were softwood and 34 percent were hardwood.
+There were a total of 5.9 million tons of mill residue produced in East Texas in 2013: 83 percent were softwood and 17 percent were hardwood.
+Chips accounted for 49 percent of the total mill residue, followed by bark at 32 percent.
+Sawdust and shavings accounted for 13 percent and 6 percent, respectively, of the total mill residue produced.
 Except for stumps, all other biomass from logging and mill residue was available for energy production or chemical extraction.
-See this recent report for more information on the availability of woody biomass in East Texas.
-See this recent report for information about the economics of woody biomass harvesting.

 What kind of help can I get to better manage my timberland?